adulamaciej/Driver-and-Fleet-Management-Application/README.md

 ## Project Structure

-The application follows a standard Spring Boot project structure with separate packages for controllers, services, repositories, and other components.
-Key points about the structure:

 - Configuration classes for Spring Boot, Security, Cache, and OpenAPI
 - REST controllers with comprehensive API endpoints
 - Data transfer objects (DTOs) for data exchange